 A significant amount of our fixed index annuity policies and many of our annual reset fixed rate deferred annuities have been issued with a lifetime income benefit rider.
 This rider provides an additional liquidity option to policyholders.
 With the lifetime income benefit rider, a policyholder can elect to receive guaranteed payments for life from their contract without requiring them to annuitize their contract value.
 The amount of the lifetime income benefit available is determined by the growth in the policy's income account value and the policyholder's age at the time the policyholder elects to begin receiving lifetime income benefit payments.
 The growth in the policy's income account value is based on the growth rate specified in the policy which ranges from 3.0% to 9.25% and the time period over which that growth rate is applied which ranges from 5 to 20 years for the majority of these policies.
 Generally, the time period consists of an initial period of up to 10 years and the policyholder has the option to elect to continue the time period for an additional period of up to 10 years.
-We have the option to either increase the rider fee or decrease the specified growth rate, depending on the specifics of the policy, at the time the policyholder elects to continue the time period.
+We have the option to elect sto continue the time period for an additional period of up to 10 years.
+We have the option to elects to continue the time period for an additional period of up to 10 years.
+We have the option to elect sto continue the time period.
 Lifetime income benefit payments may be stopped and restarted at the election of the policyholder.
 Policyholders have the choice of selecting a rider with a base level of benefit for no explicit fee or paying a fee for a rider that has a higher level of benefits, and since 2013 we have issued products where the addition of a rider to the policy is completely optional.
 Rider fees range from 0.15% to 1.60% of either the policy's account value or the policy's income account value.
-The additional value to the policyholder provided by these riders through the lifetime income benefit base is not transferable to other contracts, and we believe the riders will improve the persistency of the contract.
+The additional value to the policyholder the policyholder the policyholder the policyholder the policyholder will base is not transferable to other contracts, and we believe the riders will improv